 Interstate 395 Florida

-The shortest spur freeway in the Florida Interstate system at 1.29 miles, Interstate 395 provides an essential link between Miami at Overton and Miami Beach.
-Extending the Dolphin Expressway (SR 836) east from the Midtown Interchange with Interstate 95 (North-South Expressway), I-395 travels an elevated route east to SR A1A (MacArthur Causeway) across Biscayne Bay.
+The shortest route within the Florida Interstate system at 1.29 miles, Interstate 395 provides an essential link between Miami at Overton and Miami Beach.
+Extending the Dolphin Expressway (SR 836) east from the Midtown Interchange with Interstate 95 (North-South Expressway), I-395 travels an elevated route to SR A1A (MacArthur Causeway) across Biscayne Bay.
 The freeway doubles as SR 836, though the concurrency is not posted.

 I-395/SR 836/I-95 Project

 West End – Miami, FL

 Mileage – 1.29

 Source: December 31, 2018 Interstate Route Log and Finders List

 I-395 Annual Average Daily Traffic (AADT)

 |Location||Vehicles per day|

 Source: 2018 AADT – Florida Traffic Online (FDOT)